Finding a Shortest Non-zero Path in Group-Labeled Graphs: Introduction

 As a byproduct of introducing the concept of lowest blossoms, we also obtain a faster algorithm for finding a shortest non-zero cycle than the na\"ive approach by solving the shortest non-zero path problem for each arc, which requires ${\rm O}(m^2 \log n)$ time in total.
 The idea is similar to the algorithm for finding a noncontractible cycle proposed in \cite{EH2004}.
 We see that each lowest blossom corresponds to a shortest non-zero closed walk with end vertex $s$.
-Thus, by the nonnegativity of edge length, for finding a shortest non-zero cycle, it suffices to compute one lowest blossom with respect to one shortest-path tree rooted at each vertex, which can be done in linear time per vertex after computing a shortest-path tree by Dijkstra's algorithm.
+Thus, by the nonnegativity of edge length, for finding a shortest non-zero cycle, it suffices to compute one lowest blossom with respect to one shortest-path tree rooted at each vertex.
+This can be done in linear time per vertex after computing a shortest-path tree by Dijkstra's algorithm, and a bottleneck is an $\mathrm{O}(m + n \log n)$-time implementation of Dijkstra's algorithm with the aid of Fibonacci heaps (see, e.g., \cite[$\S$~7.4]{Schrijver2003}).

 \begin{theorem} There exists a deterministic algorithm for finding a shortest non-zero cycle in a $\Gamma$-labeled graph with nonnegative edge length that requires ${\rm O}(n(m + n\log n))$ elementary operations. \end{theorem}